-On Saturday, March 23, the Peace In Venezuela Coalition hosted a teach-in at Butler University about the efforts of the United States to intervene and interfere in the affairs of Venezuela.
-The Peace In Venezuela Coalition is a newly-formed broad coalition of organizations opposed to US intervention in Venezuela, including AFSC Indiana, Answer Indiana, Indianapolis Peace & Justice Center, Jewish Voice for Peace, Muslim Youth Collective, Communist Party USA, Democratic Socialists of America, and the Party for Socialism and Liberation.
+On March 23, 2019, the Peace In Venezuela Coalition hosted a teach-in at Butler University about the efforts of the United States to intervene and interfere in the affairs of Venezuela.
+The Peace In Venezuela Coalition is a newly-formed broad coalition of organizations opposed to U.S. intervention in Venezuela, including AFSC Indiana, Answer Indiana, Indianapolis Peace & Justice Center, Jewish Voice for Peace, Muslim Youth Collective, Democratic Socialists of America, the Party for Socialism and Liberation, and others

-> Local activists and organizers addressed the crowd of forty attendees, detailing the history of imperialism, US imperialism in Latin America, and the gains of the Bolivarian Revolution.
+Local activists and organizers addressed the crowd of forty attendees, detailing the history of imperialism, US imperialism in Latin America, and the gains of the Bolivarian Revolution.
 Attendees also watched a video from Empire Files exposing and debunking several myths around the coup attempt.

 Iraq War veteran Mike Prysner, whose experiences in the Iraq War influenced his strong anti-war stance and peace activism, also addressed the audience via video.
 As a co-producer of Empire Files, he spent time in Venezuela and shared this ground-level eyewitness perspective.
 Boston-based peace activist Nino Brown also joined to discuss the historical failures of previous anti-war movements and tasks for the anti-war movement today.